This factsheet is for information only. It is recommended that you get legal advice about your situation.

 The extent of your cover will ultimately depend on the wording of your particular Policy.

 Many policies also impose a general obligation on you to take reasonable precautionary measures to prevent loss – for instance clearing your gutters to reduce the risk of leaves in the gutter catching fire from embers carried by the wind.
 This only requires reasonable measures – you should not risk your health or safety or disregard local planning laws.
 What is reasonable can be argued about, especially if the fire was sudden or of unavoidable ferocity.

-GOLDEN RULE: It can be difficult to work out what is covered by your policy so if you are unsure get advice from the Insurance Law Service 1300 663 464, or your private solicitor.
+GOLDEN RULE: It can be difficult to work out what is covered by your policy so if the insurer rejects any part of your claim, get advice from the Insurance Law Service (1300 663 464 or website enquiry form here.)

 REPLACEMENT OR INDEMNITY COVER